orangeturtle739/bluehunters/README.md

 The constants $A$ and $n$, provided we determined them empirically based on the data, would encode the conversions.
 As such, we fit the data using the above formula with $A=-48$ and $n=3$, resulting in the blue curve above.
 While the general shape of the curve matches, there is significant noise in the averaged RSSI data.
-Furthermore, when we tried to reproduce the measurements, we could not do so accurately -- it seemed to even depend on where our feet where!
+Furthermore, when we tried to reproduce the measurements, we could not do so precisely -- it seemed to even depend on where our feet where!
 See [Appendix B](#rssi-data) for the source data for the table.

 Despite how noisy the RSSI measurements where, the robots were still able to perform a reasonably accurate gradient descent.
 In most cases, at least one of the 2 robots would find the beacon in a matter of minutes.